wwwwwwzx/3DSRNGTool/README.md

   Zaksabeast and Admiral Fish for building up the plugin
   Real96 for testing and lots of good advice
   Zep715 for figuring out tons of infomation from the assembly
-  ShinySylveon for contributions to Gen6 Egg RNG
+  Shiny_Sylveon for contributions to Gen6 Egg RNG

 - Kaphotics for PkHeX and Pk3DS.
-I borrowed some code from the PKHeX Core Library and extract useful info from the ROM.
+I borrowed some code from the PKHeX Core Library and extracted ROM info using Pk3DS.
 - 44670 for NTRClient.

 ## Final Screen